walac/load-balancer-benchmark/README.md

 * lb_bench.py: this is the script that runs the benchmark and saves the the results in a json file.

-* gen-kconf.py: generate the configuration file to use with ktest
+* gen-kconf.py: generate the configuration filew to use with ktest

 * kconf.yml: input data file for the jinja template.